javrasya/django-river/docs/guide/developer/advance.rst

 StateField
 ----------
-``StateField`` is a model field defined in ``django-river``, which prepare everything for you.
+``StateField`` is a model field defined in ``django-river``, which prepares everything for you.
 Whenever you put this field into a model object, the model converts into a workflow model.
 The model have some workflow specialized properties, methods and relations.

 Arguments
 ^^^^^^^^^

-This is paragraph text *before* the table.

 +--------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Arguments          | Description                                                                                                                                                                                        |